your French knitting companion

 Asterisks *

-"K1, P1, repeat from to end" means you K1, P1, then go back to the * and repeat K1, P1 across the entire row.
+"K1, P1, repeat from to end" means work K1, P1, then go back to where the asterisk is and repeat K1, P1 all the way to the end of the row.

 "At the same time"